ThangDoo/Thangdo0104/README.md

 # Thangdo0104
 😙 Hi all!

-I'm Do Dinh Thang, I am currently studying Management Information System at Banking Academy.
+I'm Do Dinh Thang, currently studying Management Information System at Banking Academy.